World Cup 2022: Callum Hudson-Odoi to issue statement on international future after England snub

 Hudson-Odoi was not included in Ghana's 55-man squad list after he decided not to finish the necessary paperwork before the World Cup.

-Ghana, meanwhile, Tariq Lamptey of Brighton and Inaki Williams of Athletic Club for the competition, after the two players switched from England and Spain respectively earlier this year.
+Ghana, meanwhile, got Brighton’s Tariq Lamptey and Athletic Bilbao forward Inaki Williams to switch from England and Spain respectively earlier this year.
+They are both likely to be included in the Black Stars’ 26-man squad.

 Both Ghana and England are going to the World Cup in Qatar, and they might cross paths there.